cap-js/docs/cds/cdl.md

 #### Association-like calculated elements {#association-like-calculated-elements}

-A calculated element can also define a refined association or composition, like in this example:
+A calculated element can also define a filtered association or composition, like in this example:

 ```cds
 entity Employees {